 - The symptoms of withdrawal will most resolve very quickly (most often within 24 hours) if the person begins taking amitriptyline again.

 Withdrawal from amitriptyline is not considered to be significantly dangerous unless the person begins to feel suicidal or has hallucinations as a result of some other disorder.
 Anyone who is undergoing any withdrawal syndrome may have issues with concentration, judgment, and memory that may lead to functional issues that could potentially be dangerous.
 In addition, individuals who experience vomiting and diarrhea may be at risk for dehydration, which can lead to significant health issues.
-Anyone who is been taking amitriptyline and wishes to discontinue the drug should only do so under the supervision of a physician.6
+Anyone who has been taking amitriptyline and wishes to discontinue the drug should only do so under the guidance of a physician.6